 Stories

-During the summer of 2014, the research team interviewed ten community members (eight female and two male), who came from diverse ethnic backgrounds, such as Chinese, Japanese, Vietnamese, Indian-Thai, Laotian, along with those who have worked closely with the Asian community.
+The original research team interviewed ten community members (eight female and two male), who came from diverse ethnic backgrounds, such as Chinese, Japanese, Vietnamese, Indian-Thai, Laotian, along with those who have worked closely with the Asian community in the summer of 2014.
 The semi-structured interviews mostly took place on St Olaf campus, with the exception of one that was held in a Chinese restaurant.
+Additional interviews have been conducted over the years as well.

-Their stories bear some similarities.
+All these stories bear some timeless similarities.
 Many struggled between learning English and holding onto their heritage language.
 Others experienced some form of racism.
 All of them praised Northfield, despite its relatively small size, for its general acceptance of minority groups.
 However, there were also differences, chiefly regarding individual identity, ethnic labeling, and the idea of the “American Dream.”

 To start, a selection of more prominent themes that emerged during the conversations, including American Dream, Language, Food, Northfield, the Midwest, Identity, and Racial Interaction, are showcased here to highlight their experiences.
 Follow-up excerpts of other topics may be chosen in the future.
 These “stories” are not meant to “generalize” or “finalize” all Asian American experiences.
 Rather, they present only personal views and opinions on respective subjects.
 Together, however, they become one of the threads that weaves the multicolored social fabric of Northfield, a place where all of them call “home.”